MRtrix3/mrtrix3/docs/reference/commands/tcktransform.rst

-.. _tcknormalise:
+.. _tcktransform:

-tcknormalise
+tcktransform
 ===================

 Synopsis
 --------

-Apply a normalisation map to a tracks file
+Apply a spatial transformation to a tracks file

 Usage
 --------

 ::

-    tcknormalise [ options ]  tracks transform output
+    tcktransform [ options ]  tracks transform output

 -  *tracks*: the input track file.
 -  *transform*: the image containing the transform.